-You must take the knowledge, skills, and vision tests when you apply for an original commercial driver's license or upgrade to a different class of license.
+You must take the knowledge, skills, and vision tests when applying for an original commercial driver's license (CDL) or upgrading to a different class of license.

 CDL Knowledge Tests

 The type of knowledge tests you must pass depends on the type of commercial vehicle you intend to drive and the cargo you expect to carry.
-You make take the commercial driver's license (CDL) knowledge test at any SCDMV branch.
+You may take the CDL knowledge test at any SCDMV branch.

 You will find more information on the CDL knowledge test below: